RockefellerUniversity/RU_course_template/README.md

 * Another thing to look out for is links.
 You will need to update any paths that point into the package to reflect the packages name.

 * If there are mistakes, or areas of the template you think are not as clear as they could be please take a fork, and submit a pull request with suggested updates so we can improve it.
 Alternatively raise an issue.

+* To see how the course template is compiled visit the [web page](https://rockefelleruniversity.github.io/RU_course_template/).
+Alternatively look at other [compiled courses](https://rockefelleruniversity.github.io/RU_RNAseq/) and their [Rmd files](https://github.com/RockefellerUniversity/RU_RNAseq/tree/master/rnaseq/inst/extdata/presRaw) on GitHub.

 ## Course Content